Saint Petersburg: Music

 Saint Petersburg has been home to the newest movements in popular music in the country.
-The early Soviet jazz bands founded here included Leopold Teplitsky's First Concert Jazz Band (1927), Leonid Utyosov 's TheaJazz (1928, under the patronage of composer Isaak Dunayevsky), and Georgy Landsberg's Jazz Cappella (1929).
+The early Soviet jazz bands founded here included Leopold Teplitsky's First Concert Jazz Band (1927), Leonid Utyosov 's Thea-Jazz (1928, under the patronage of composer Isaak Dunayevsky), and Georgy Landsberg's Jazz Cappella (1929).
 The first jazz appreciation society in the Soviet Union was founded here in 1958 as J58, and later named jazz club Kvadrat.
 In 1956, the popular ensemble Druzhba was founded by Aleksandr Bronevitsky and Edita Piekha to become the first popular band in the USSR during the 1950s.
-In the 1960s, student rock-groups Argonavty, Kochevniki, and others pioneered a series of unofficial and underground rock concerts and festivals.
+In the 1960s, student rock-groups Argonavty, Kochevniki, and others pioneered a series of underground and unofficial rock concerts and festivals.
 In 1972, Boris Grebenshchikov founded the band Aquarium, which later grew to huge popularity.
-Since then, "Peter's rock" music style was formed.

-In the 1970s many bands came out from the "underground" scene and eventually founded the Leningrad Rock Club, which provided a stage to bands such as DDT, Kino, Alisa, Zemlyane, Zoopark, Piknik, and Secret.
+In the 1970s many bands came out from the "underground" scene and eventually founded the Leningrad Rock Club, which provided a stage to bands such as DDT, Kino, Alisa, Zemlyane, Zoopark, Piknik, and Sekret.
 The first Russian-style happening show Pop Mekhanika, mixing over 300 people and animals on stage, was directed by the multi-talented Sergey Kuryokhin in the 1980s.
 The Sergey Kuryokhin International Festival (SKIF) is named after him.
 In 2004, the Kuryokhin Center was founded, where the SKIF and the Electro-Mechanica and Ethnomechanica festivals take place.
-SKIF focuses on experimental pop music and avant-garde music, Electro-Mechanica on electronic music, and Ethnomechanica on world music.
+SKIF focuses on experimental pop and avant-garde music, Electro-Mechanica on electronic music, and Ethnomechanica on world music.

-Today's Saint Petersburg boasts many notable musicians of various genres, from popular Leningrad's Sergei Shnurov, Tequilajazzz, Splean, and Korol i Shut, to rock veterans Yuri Shevchuk, Vyacheslav Butusov, and Mikhail Boyarsky.
+Today's Saint Petersburg boasts many notable musicians of various genres, from popular Leningrad's Sergey Shnurov, Tequilajazzz, Splean, and Korol i Shut, to rock veterans Yuri Shevchuk, Vyacheslav Butusov, and Mikhail Boyarsky.
 In the early 2000s the city saw a wave of popularity of metalcore, rapcore, and emocore, and there are bands such as Amatory, Kirpichi, Psychea, Stigmata, Grenouer and Animal Jazz.

 The White Nights Festival in Saint Petersburg is famous for spectacular fireworks and a massive show celebrating the end of the school year.

 The rave band Little Big also hails from Saint Petersburg.
 Their music video for "Skibidi" was filmed in the city, starting at Akademicheskiy Pereulok.